Oliviavalen/wild-epistemology/stuff/abstraction.md

-# Abstraction // Thought Frags
+# Abstraction Intro

+1. Abstraction

 My 10-year-old was watching The Amazing Digital Circus and he was simultaneously trying to understand and explain abstraction to me.
 I haven't seen it—color me intrigued—but I knew exactly what he was talking about.That's like when a scientist or genius gets so consumed with a complex theory that they lose touch with reality and go mad.